Continuing Medical Education Credit For Annals of Internal Medicine Manuscript Reviewers

 medical education for physicians.

-manuscript review for a maximum of 3 category 1 credits
+manuscript review activity for a maximum of 3 AMA PRA Category 1 Credits.
+Physicians

-Physicians are eligible for up to 3 CME for each ms
+Physicians are eligible for up to 3 CME for each manuscript

 review, up to total of 15 for the year.